StatEngine/se-documenation/docs/onboarding.md

 #### CAD

 ##### Pros
-- Generally the easiest/quickest to integrate with
+- Generally the easiest and quickest to integrate with
-- Real-time analysis
+- Real-time analysis and daily workflows

 ##### Cons
 - Personnel information generally not available.
 Employees cannot track exposures as easily